JonathanWilbur/family-stack/README.md

 ## Setup

+1. Run `apt install -y git gpg sendmail mailutils openssl`.
-1. Run `gpg --full-generate-key` and follow the prompts to create a GPG key.
+2. Run `gpg --full-generate-key` and follow the prompts to create a GPG key.
-2. Install Docker.
-New versions of Docker have a `compose` subcommand, but if yours does not, install `docker-compose` separately.
 3. Set the Fully-Qualified Domain Name (FQDN) of your server.
 Use `hostnamectl set-hostname your.hostname.com` on SystemD-based systems.
    - This must be done because `sendmail` will refuse to send your backup notifications otherwise, and your FQDN is used to populate configuration.
-4. Run `apt install -y git gpg sendmail mailutils openssl`.
-5. Run `cp example.env .env`.
+4. Run `cp example.env .env`.
-6. Configure the app as you'd like in `.env`.
+5. Configure the app as you'd like in `.env`.
    - It is highly recommended that you generate secure passwords if your family stack will be exposed to the Internet.
 Try using `openssl rand -base64 12` to generate good passwords.
-7. Run `npm install`.
+6. Run `npm install`.
-8. Run `node ./install.js`.
+7. Run `node ./install.js`.
-11. Seed your X.500 Directory with data.
+8. Seed your X.500 Directory with data.
 See [these](https://wildboar-software.github.io/directory/docs/tutorial01)
    [tutorials](https://wildboar-software.github.io/directory/docs/tutorial02) for
    an idea of how to do this.
-12. Log into OwnCloud as the administrator, download the LDAP plugin from the Marketplace, and configure it to use `ldap://directory:1389` as the LDAP server.
+9. Log into OwnCloud as the administrator, download the LDAP plugin from the Marketplace, and configure it to use `ldap://directory:1389` as the LDAP server.
-13. Log into Keycloak as the administrator, and configure an LDAP identity store that points to `ldap://directory:1389`.
+10. Log into Keycloak as the administrator, and configure an LDAP identity store that points to `ldap://directory:1389`.

 ## TODO